flar/shader_prototypes/README.md

 ```

 That command will scan your `pubspec.yaml` file for the list of shaders you've
-decoared and create class prototypes for your shaders within your project
+declared and create class prototypes for your shaders within your project
 in the `lib/src/gen/shader_prototypes` subdirectory, or you can override this
 location using the `--output-dir` option.